-The Association of Alaska School Board’s is looking for a Family Engagement Coordinator that is committed to improving student outcomes through family-school partnerships.
-This position will work with partners across the state to develop structures, tools, and resources that elevate family voice, link families to learning, and build strong relationships between families and the school.
+The Association of Alaska School Boards is looking for a Family Engagement Coordinator that is committed to improving student outcomes through family-school partnerships.
+This position will work with partners across the state to develop structures, tools, and resources that elevate family voices, link families to learning, and build strong relationships between families and the school.

 Please contact firstname.lastname@example.org for additional information

-This Family Engagement Coordinator will be a part of the Conditions for Learning/ Community Engagement (CFL) team and work with the CFL Director to establish a statewide coalition for family-school partnership.
+This Family Engagement Coordinator will be a part of the Conditions for Learning/ Community Engagement (CFL) team and work with the CFL Director to establish a statewide coalition for family-school partnerships.

 This position works closely with the State of Alaska Department of Education and Early Development Specialist and the Association of Alaska School Boards team.